 Lighting in the aquarium is also important for hermit crabs as they regulate their behaviours such as feeding time based on light.

-LED or fluorescent lights can be used and they should be kept on for 8 to 12 hours daily.
-This duration is similar to the natural light cycles these crabs would otherwise experience in the wild.
+LED or fluorescent lights can be used and they should be kept on for 8 to 12 hours daily to mimic natural light cycles.

 Furnishings and decorations

 Metallic substances are toxic to hermit crabs.
 Hence, all food and water dishes should be made of ceramic, plastic or other non-metallic materials.